GoogleCloudPlatform/wombat-dressing-room/docs/what-is-this.md

-I'm excited to announce that we're open-sourcing the proxy we use on the Google Cloud Client Libraries team for handling npm publications, it's called [Wombat Dressing Room].
+I'm excited to announce that we're open-sourcing the proxy we use on the Google Cloud Client Libraries team for handling npm publications, it's called [Wombat Dressing Room][wombat-dressing-room].
 Wombat Dressing Room provides features that help npm work better with automation, without fully sacrificing security.

 ## A tradeoff folks often make

 npm has top notch security features: CIDR-range restricted tokens, publication notfications, two-factor authentication...
-Of these, a feature critical to protecting publications is two-factor authentication (2FA).
+Of these, a feature critical to protecting publications is [two-factor authentication (2FA)][two-factor-auth].

 2FA requires that you provide two pieces of information when accessing a protected
 resource: _"something you know"_ (_for instance, a password_); and _"something